stevejarvis/rcs/README.md

 rcs
 ===

-My .*rc files.
-Like vimrc, zshrc.
+My rc files.
+Clone and copy the goods to ~.